Back to Articles

 09.29.2023

-My grandmother used to take me and my cousins on “cousin field trips”.
+My grandmother used to take me and my cousins on “cousin field trips” all around East Tennessee.
 We went to Mayfield Dairy Farm, The Lost Sea, the Knoxville Zoo, and the Sunsphere, and we all have fond memories of the days of cousin field trips.

 This checklist is a great place to start when you are getting your finances in order.
 It includes a section for those of us who are planning ahead and a section for those of you who are approaching retirement.
 We’re here to help if you have questions about these action items.